EduardoKenji/multilayer-perceptron-numpy-array/README.md

 # multilayer-perceptron-numpy-array

 My own implementation of a multilayer perceptron with NumPy arrays.
 This is a project developed in Python with the NumPy package.
-This project represents an optimization based on my previous one: [A multilayer perceptron implements with Python lists](https://github.com/EduardoKenji/multilayer-perceptron).
+This project represents an optimization based on my previous one: [A multilayer perceptron implementation with Python lists](https://github.com/EduardoKenji/multilayer-perceptron).

 As of the previous project:
 * There are 2400 images (800 per letter) in the training set and 600 images (200 per letter) in the validating set.